Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Inverse design problem for multi-band gap elastodynamic metamaterials

 \subsection{Modal properties of mechanical resonators with multiple degrees of freedom}

 In order to create an effective LRM, the motion between the resonators and the host should be adequately coupled and the resonator's dynamic mass should be large \cite{Deymier2013a}.
 For the latter requirement, the resonating mass should be high and the tuning frequency needs to match the excitation frequency, so the dynamic mass is strongly amplified.
-The classic example is a mass-spring resonator with a weightless attachment point.
+The classic representation is a mass-spring resonator with a weightless attachment point.
 The dynamic mass in this case may be defined as the ratio of the force and the acceleration of the attachment point.
 For a system with mass $\Msss$, stiffness $\Stfs$ and natural pulsation $\Npls = \sqrt{\Stfs/\Msss}$, this becomes

 highlighting the importance of both the (physical) mass and the tuning frequency.
+In the presence of damping, the stiffness and therefore the natural pulsation can be represented by complex values, thereby avoiding an infinite dynamic mass.

-In the present study, we start from the resonator as a three-dimensional continuous structure.
+In the present study, we consider the resonator as a three-dimensional continuous structure, which is an important step towards practical implementations.
 Its motion has infinitely many degrees of freedom and an associated direction defined by the reaction force exerted on the boundary condition.
 Despite this apparent complexity, under relatively mild assumptions, it is still possible to derive an equivalent model from the structure's modal parameters.
-An in-depth discussion can be found, for instance, in the work of Girard and Roy \cite{Girard208}; we proceed with a more specialized approach as follows.
+An in-depth discussion can be found in the work of Girard and Roy \cite{Girard208}.
 Concentrating on beam-, and shell-like host structures -- where flexural waves dominate -- we only consider coupling through transverse translations and forces.
-In LRMs, the resonators are supposed to be placed on a subwavelength scale.
-Therefore, the (relatively small) contact surface between the resonator and the host is assumed not to deform.
-Finally, we assume a hysteretic material damping model for the resonator, so its modes can be decoupled.
-Under these conditions, we can represent a single resonator by a parallel arrangement of mass-spring systems, each corresponding to one vibration mode:
+Moreover, the (relatively small) contact surface between the resonator and the host is assumed not to deform.
+Finally, assuming a hysteretic material damping model for the resonator, its modes can be decoupled.
+Under these conditions, a single resonator can be represented by a parallel arrangement of mass-spring systems, each corresponding to one vibration mode: